Hong Kong stocks lead Asian market gains as developer Vanke slumps - ExBulletin

 Hong Kong stocks lead Asian market gains as developer Vanke slumps

-NEW YORK (AP) U.S. stocks are lower Tuesday as concerns about continued high interest rates continue to hit Wall Street.
+NEW YORK (AP) U.S. stocks fell Tuesday as Wall Street put the brakes on what was almost unstoppable.

-The S&P 500 was down 1% at midday and on track for a second decline after hitting an all-time closing high last week.
-The Dow Jones Industrial Average also moved away from its record high and lost 478 points, or 1.2%.
-The Nasdaq Composite Index was down 1.4% as of midday Eastern time.

-Health care companies led the market lower on concerns about their upcoming profits after the US government's decision. announced lower prices than expected for the Medicare advantage.
-Humana fell 14.3%.
-Tesla, meanwhile, fell 5.4% after delivering much fewer vehicles for the start of 2024 than expected by analysts.
+Health insurance companies led the market lower on concerns about their future profits after the US government's decision. announced lower prices than expected for Medicare Advantage.
+Humana fell 13.4%.
+Tesla, meanwhile, fell 4.9% after delivering fewer vehicles for the start of 2024 than expected by analysts.

-One of the main reasons the U.S. stock market has been on a near-unstoppable ride since late October is the expectation that the Federal Reserve will cut interest rates multiple times this year.
-That suggests, and easing rates would relieve pressure on the economy and financial system.
+One of the main reasons the U.S. stock market has climbed since late October is the expectation that the Federal Reserve will cut interest rates several times this year.
+The central bank itself has hinted as much, and easing rates would relieve pressure on the economy and financial system.

-But Fed officials also said they needed additional confirmation that inflation is heading sustainably towards their 2% objective before acting.
+But Fed officials also said they needed additional confirmation inflation is moving towards its 2% objective for a long time before acting.
 A surprisingly strong report on the U.S. manufacturing sector on Monday, which showed a return to growth after 16 straight months of contraction, hurt those expectations.

-It's the latest evidence of a remarkably resilient U.S. economy, but it could also add upward pressure on inflation.
-Progress on inflation has become bumpier recently, with reports this year, I arrive hotter than expected.
+It’s the latest evidence of a remarkably resilient U.S. economy.
+This keeps people employed and companies profits, but it could also increase upward pressure on inflation.
+Progress he became bumpier recently, with inflation reports this year, I arrive hotter than expected.

 Traders have already significantly lowered their expectations for how many times the Federal Reserve will cut interest rates this year, cutting them in half from forecast of six at the start of the year.
 This would be consistent with the three cuts that Fed officials themselves have alluded to.

+With the U.S. economy remaining stronger than expected, investors say it is increasingly likely that the Fed will make only two rate cuts this year.
+Gargi Chadhuri, chief investment and portfolio strategist for the Americas at BlackRock, suggests investors spread their bets across a wide range of investments, rather than trying to time the market or the Fed.

+Loretta Mester, president of the Cleveland Fed, said Tuesday that the biggest risk is cutting interest rates too soon rather than too late.
+The former could allow the economy to overheat and inflation to reaccelerate, while the latter could cause unnecessary suffering for workers.

-After briefly outlining some bets on just two rate cuts this year, traders still widely expect three cuts in 2024, according to CME Group data.
-That follows a report released Tuesday that showed U.S. employers were advertising about the same number of positions.
+His comments come as economic reports show U.S. employers advertising about the same number of positions.
 Jobs in February as a month earlier and a stronger than expected increase in orders to factories.

-With the U.S. economy remaining stronger than expected, the chances of just two rate cuts this year are increasing.
-Gargi Chadhuri, chief investment and portfolio strategist for the Americas at BlackRock, suggests investors spread their bets across a wide range of investments, rather than trying to time the market or the Fed.

 On the bond market, the yield on 10-year Treasury bills rose from 4.33% to 4.35% Monday evening.